Natural Hazards Commission Toka Tū Ake And Te Papa Launch New Exhibition

 It combines cutting-edge science with mātauranga Māori to explore the powerful, natural forces that continuously shape Aotearoa.

-The exhibition was blessed this morning at a ceremony at Te Papa, before heading to its first venue on a two-year tour, Pātaka Art and Museum in Porirua, where it will be on display from 7 December 2023.
+The exhibition was blessed today at a ceremony at Te Papa, before heading to its first tour venue, Pātaka Art and Museum in Porirua, where it will be on display from 7th December 2024.

 “Our aim is to reduce the impact on people, property and communities when natural hazards occur, and education is a key part of that work,” says NHC Toka Tū Ake Chief Executive Tina Mitchell.